by Blaire Morriss, ANP-BC, RN

 Traditional use: antispasmodic and relaxant.
 Shown in small clinical trials (when used in an essential oil blend) to reduce pain.

 Traditional use: antispasmodic and relaxant.
 Shown in small clinical trials to decrease arthritis pain.

 Lemongrass (Cymbopogan citrates)

 Traditional use: analgesic.
 Thought to help with muscle pain.

 Traditional use: anti-spasmodic, analgesic, and relaxant.

 Essential oils can be used in many ways, but topical application and inhalation are generally the most effective for chronic pain.
-For specific pain complaints such as an achy knee or sore muscles, topical applications (applying directly to skin) of essential oils may be most beneficial.
+For specific pain complaints such as an achy knee or sore muscles, topical applications (applying directly to the skin) of essential oils may be most beneficial.
 Essential oils can also be applied topically by adding them to massage oil or body lotion, dispersing in an aromatic bath, or adding to a warm or cool compress.